bhardwajaavi/querydesk-project/README.md

 This system centralizes all audience messages, auto-tags them, allows admins to route and resolve issues, and provides a clean, modern interface for both users and administrators.

-Live Demo URL: https://querydesk-live.onrender.com/
+Live Demo URL: https://querydesk-live.onrender.com/ and for admin pannel as we want the admin pannel for managing the complaints and lot more the url is: https://querydesk-live.onrender.com/admin

 Key Features